Metal Search

 Steel

-By blending iron with just a touch of carbon (2% or less), this iron-carbon alloy we call steel becomes lighter and more malleable than pure iron.
+By blending iron with just a touch of carbon (2% or less), this iron-carbon alloy we call steel becomes lighter and more malleable than iron.
 Varying carbon content levels and additive metals like chromium, nickel, and manganese give different alloy steel types unique performance advantages.
 For example:

 • Stainless steel resists rust and stains.
 Different types of stainless steel are labeled with an AISI three-digit number, e.g., AISI-2XX, AISI-3XX, etc.